Elgin Personal Injury Lawyer

 - A motorist who caused an accident due to their careless or reckless behavior

 Statistically, approximately 95% of all personal injury claims are resolved through a negotiated settlement to avoid trial.
-The settlement process usually involves extensive paperwork that outlines the type and severity of the injury that occurred.
+The settlement process usually involves extensive paperwork outlining the type and severity of the injury.

 The victim's personal injury lawyer will argue with the defense's legal team to reach a negotiated agreement.
 Usually, the defendants want to avoid presenting evidence before a judge and jury due to unpredictable outcomes.

-When settling, the defendant will include provisions precluding any further legal action, meaning the plaintiff can no longer seek additional compensation if other medical bills and financial expenses arise.
+When settling, the defendant will include provisions precluding any further legal action, meaning the injured party can no longer seek additional compensation if other medical bills and financial expenses arise.

 In some personal injury cases and wrongful death lawsuits, both parties cannot reach a negotiated agreement, usually because the defendant's insurance company does not make a good faith offer.
 Usually, the case will then go to trial.